MonoLisaFont/content/02_drafts/what_is_a_monospaced_font.md

 {/*
 JV: I would expand on this

-If you are programming, you are most likely using a monospace font already.
+If you are programming, you are most likely using a monospaced font already.
 In this post, we explore monospaced fonts while considering the benefits and tradeoffs.
 */}

 ## The monospace